 George Dodd Armstrong, D.D., LL.D., died in Norfolk May 11, 1899.
 His ministry as pastor and citizen was recounted in his lengthy front-page obituary in Norfolk’s Virginian-Pilot for Friday, May 12.
 He was buried in Elmwood Cemetery and inscribed on his obelisk is the verse, “For I determined not to know anything among you save Jesus Christ and Him crucified” (1 Corinthians 2:2).

 Dr. Armstrong continued writing after the publication of The Summer of the Pestilence in 1856.
-A few of his publications are, Doctrine of Baptisms, 1857, Theology of Christian Experience, 1860, The Sacraments of the New Testament, 1861, and The Two Books of Nature and Revelation Collated, 1886.
+A few of his title are, Doctrine of Baptisms, 1857, Theology of Christian Experience, 1860, The Sacraments of the New Testament, 1861, and The Two Books of Nature and Revelation Collated, 1886.
+Supporting continued slavery he wrote, The Christian Doctrine of Slavery, New York and Norfolk: Charles Scribner, 1857; as well as with Cortlandt Van Rensselaer, Slaveholding and Colonization: A Reply to George D. Armstrong, D.D., of Norfolk, Va., on Slaveholding and Colonization, Philadelphia: Joseph M. Wilson, 1858.
+The two authors also appear in Presbyterian Views on Slaveholding: Letters and Rejoinders to George D. Armstrong, D.D., of Norfolk, Va., Philadelphia: Joseph M. Wilson, 1858.
+Van Rensselaer was editor of The Presbyterian Magazine where slavery was debated then the letters were reissued in these two and other titles.
 His shorter works include Study of Natural Science as a Means of Intellectual Culture, 1841, The Lesson of the Pestilence: A Discourse Preached in the Presbyterian Church, Norfolk, Virginia, Dec.
 2, 1855, Politics and the Pulpit, 1856, Historical Discourse of Twenty-Five Years’ Ministry in the First Church, Norfolk, Virginia, 1876, and The Higher Criticism and its Conclusions-Three Discourses Preached in the First Presbyterian Church, Norfolk, Va., 1884.
 Included in The Presbyterian Quarterly of October 1888 was his article, “The Pentateuch Story of Creation,” on pages 345-368.